lindseyisenberg/SP24-MIST4610-Group-2-Project-1/README.md

 This query generates a list of players' parents who pay over 8000 dollars in fees and whose child is also sponsored by Adidas.
 This query is useful for knowing which players' families pay higher fees and can help the club forecast and manage its finances more effectively and which companies are sponsoring these players.

 <h2>Query 10</h2>
-10. List the players and coaches whose training sessions are located in the AL East
+10. List the players and coaches whose training sessions are located in the AL East.

 ![image](https://github.com/nathanp2020/SP24-MIST4610-Group-2-Project-1/assets/148779254/f7b71cd2-300d-47d1-96bb-f5018d7af4df)